 13 Thrift Store Shopping Tips

 Looking for some thrift store shopping tips?
-Save time and money with these 13 helpful hints!
+Here are our 13 favorite:

 While thrift stores seemed very uncool and gross when I was a child – (my struggling family did a lot of our clothes-shopping there), as an adult I see them as a treasure hunt.
 Thrift store shopping is a great way to save money, recycle perfectly good items and find some truly unique pieces along the way.